rkimmi/photos-blog/README.md

 run `npm run build` to outout build files to /dist

 run `npm run deploy` to deploy the app to rkimmi.github.io/photos-blog.
-NOTE: does not push the latest to git.